 Star Wars: Andor?
 Big tick, bordering on huge tick.

 The Last Jedi?
 Huge tick.
 I know some fans don’t like it, but it’s in my top three Star Wars movies.
 I love the film, and I respect the big-swings Rian Johnson took.
+Even the weakest part of the film, the Canto Bight scenes, say something important, and give us something new, making the Star Wars universe feel bigger and more real.

 Rise of Skywalker?
 WTF?!
 I mostly enjoyed it when I first saw it, and loved how they brought Carrie back, but otherwise… what were they thinking?
-It’s the only Star Wars film I can’t rewatch in its entirety.
+It’s the only Star Wars film (other than Solo) I can’t rewatch in its entirety.
 Some fans felt betrayed by The Last Jedi, but I felt betrayed by Rise of Skywalker.

 The newer animated offerings?
 Bad Batch is intriguing, and I enjoyed Clone Wars, Rebels, and the first season of Resistance, but the other stuff feels like filler.